Grammy Award for Best Musical Theater Album

 The Grammy Award for Best Musical Theater Album has been awarded since 1959.
 The award is generally given to the album's producers, principal vocalist(s), and the composer and lyricist if they have written a new score which comprises 51% or more playing time of the album, though the number of recipients has varied over the category's tenure.

 The inaugural award was presented at the 1st Grammy Awards to composer Meredith Willson for his work on his 1957 musical The Music Man.
 Ethel Merman and Gwen Verdon became the first female recipients the in 1960 when they tied for Gypsy and Redhead.
-Stephen Sondheim and Thomas Z. Shepard hold the record for most nominations in the category, with 25, while Sondheim and Shepard are tied for the record for most wins, with six.
+Thomas Z. Shepard holds the record for most nominations in the category, with 25, while also being tied with Stephen Sondheim for the record for most wins, with six.
 Tommy Krasker holds the record for most nominations without a win, with twelve.
 Micki Grant became the first African-American woman to win this award for Don't Bother Me, I Can't Cope (1973).
 To date, two-time recipient Phillipa Soo is the only woman to win more than one award (for Hamilton and Into the Woods).

 Among shows, cast recordings from Gypsy have been nominated five times and cast recordings of West Side Story, Into the Woods, and Sweeney Todd: The Demon Barber of Fleet Street have been nominated four times, with Gypsy, West Side Story, Into the Woods, and Les Misérables are the only shows to win twice.
 Anything Goes, Hello, Dolly!, The King and I, and My Fair Lady hold the record for most nominations without a win, with three.
-The current recipient of the award is Hell's Kitchen, which won at the 67th Annual Grammy Awards in 2025.
+The current recipient of the award is Buena Vista Social Club, which won at the 67th Annual Grammy Awards in 2026.